krzylag/weblibrarian/readme.txt

 == Changelog ==

+= 3.2.8.3 =
+* Update when styles are enqueued.
+* Contextual help translated to Italian (in progress).

 = 3.2.8.2 =
 * Updated readme: Fixed Changelog section (too many ='s!).
                   Added link for user manual (in English and Italian).